 The Schedule of Pharmaceutical Benefits on the PBS website outlines restrictions for prescribing trastuzumab.

-Patients must receive more than 52 weeks of combined PBS-subsidised and non-PBS-subsidised therapy.
+Patients must not receive more than 52 weeks of combined PBS-subsidised and non-PBS-subsidised therapy.

 You must provide a copy of the pathology report confirming the presence of HER2 gene amplification by in situ hybridisation (ISH) from an approved pathology authority.